 What is a Customer Effort Score (CES)?

-Customer Effort Score is a metric used to gauge the amount of effort a customer had to put in to use a product or service, and find the information they needed to solve a problem.
+Customer Effort Score is a metric used to gauge a customer's effort to use a product or service and find the information they need to solve a problem.
 So, what is a good Customer Effort Score?
-There isn’t really an industry-standard but 5 points on a 7 point scale, for example, is considered good.
+There isn’t really an industry standard but 5 points on a 7-point scale, for example, is considered good.
 As a general rule, the higher the CES score, the better.

 The first question could be one of the following:

-A CES survey can have just one question, but to get the most out of it, we recommend adding an open-ended follow-up question as the second question asking the customer what it is that they liked or disliked.
+A CES survey can have just one question, but to get the most out of it, we recommend adding an open-ended follow-up question, as the second question asks the customer what it is that they liked or disliked.
 Here are a couple of examples:

-2. When to send Customer Effort Score survey
+When to send the Customer Effort Score survey

 Because CES surveys ask customers to rate the amount of effort they put into solving a problem, sending surveys at regular intervals isn't practical.

 Instead, send the survey after a customer service touchpoint, such as when a support case is resolved, or after a service-related experience, such as reading a help center article, to determine whether it was helpful.

 Another time to send out a CES survey is immediately after a transaction.